jhfatehi/pisql-server/README.md

     	mysql> use testdb;

 ### next steps
-1. replace ssh user names and passwords with public and private keys
+1. Replace user names and passwords with public and private keys for SSH access.
+1. Create a MySQL user that has full administrative privileges so root login to MySQL is not required.